ds2-lab/infinicache/README.md

   Be sure the port of **6378 - 7380** is avaiable on the proxy and EC2 proxy should be under the same VPC group with Lambda function.

+  We recommend you deploy InfiniCache on the EC2 instance with powerful CPU resource and high bandwidth (`c5n` family maybe a good choice).

 - ### Golang Install

   ```bash